Capital Area Master Naturalists

 CAMN will be offering a 2021 training class.
 Training is being planned as a hybrid virtual/in-person experience contingent upon the restrictions imposed by COVID19.
 Classes will not begin until late January/early February.

-We have received guidance from the Texas Master Naturalist program about returning to volunteer service.
+We have received guidance from the Texas Master Naturalist program – for current volunteers – about returning to volunteer service.
 See this page for more information.

 A Naturalist is anyone who values and wants to learn about the nature around them.
 Whether you love watching birds, photographing spiders or growing native flowers, you are a naturalist.